 Books

-We Should All Not Be Feminists: A Novel
+We Should Not All Be Feminists: A Novel

 This novel makes a distinction between genuine and fake feminism through a story set in India and America.
 Not every feminist is involved in a labour of love.
 Some are driven by the quest for power just as some are drawn to it because it indicates the right path to take in the contemporary world.
 This novel moves on laughter and tears making the reader see how closely the two are allied.
 There’s love, hate, politics and hilarity.
 And, yes, there’s the magic of India; a magic that springs out of reality.
 One looks back at past births that continue to grip and control people’s desires and actions.